HendersonAlec2212/Mtg_Tips/README.md

 Basically - This is the step where damage/defense stats of creatures reset all nice and tidy before the next player takes a turn.

     Damage Example:
         A 5/5 Bear attacks a Player who uses a 3/3 Elk to block.
         The Bear does not have trample and all of the damage goes to the Elk.

         Until the cleanup step at the end of the turn, The Bear will have 3 damage assigned to it meaning that if it takes 2 more damage, it will die.

-        This isn't super prevalent but in decks (usually Red) that deal damage with spells, it can be used in conjunction with blocking strong creatures with weak creatures in order to trick the opponent into allowing their creature to take damage.
+        This isn't super prevalent but in decks (usually Red) that deal damage with spells,
+        it can be used in conjunction with blocking strong creatures with weak creatures in order to trick the opponent into their creature to take damage.